What is divestment?

 Simply put, divestment, sometimes called divestiture, is the opposite of investment.
 Any time that you sell an asset, whether it be a stock, a property or a business, you are divesting yourself of that holding.

-Why investors divest
+Why do investors divest?

 People choose to divest for a myriad of reasons, including to realise a gain in the asset’s value, selling off less important assets to focus on a core strategy, or even spinning off a subsidiary as a new separate business.

 One increasingly popular reason, and one that occasionally makes the news, is divesting for ethical reasons.
 These divestments have targeted a range of industries identified as harmful, including tobacco, weapon manufacturing and fossil fuels.
 This trend has seen pension funds, investment managers and individuals across the globe selling their stakes in industries or companies they consider unethical.
-In 2016, more than US$5 trillion had been divested from fossil fuel assets alone, representing nearly 700 financial institutions and over 58,000 individual investors.

 Divestment is not just about environmental causes